sochalewski/PSPageControl/README.md

 import PSPageControl
 ```

-Then add `UIView` in your storyboard/xib (or create view programmatically), change its class to `PSPageControl` and drag and drop to create `IBOutlet`.
+Then add a `UIView` in your storyboard/xib (or create view programmatically), change its class to `PSPageControl` and drag and drop to create an `IBOutlet`.
 Next add proper code to your `viewDidLoad` or another place where you need it.
 ```swift
 override func viewDidLoad() {
     super.viewDidLoad()